 Gazette Group Newspapers (GGN), now Dublin Gazette (DG) was co-founded in January, 2004, by Michael McGovern, a veteran of Saatchi and Saatchi, with the mission of launching quality weekly newspaper titles in the Greater Dublin Area.
 DG believes that Greater Dublin is the most prized newspaper territory in the country, possessing the most rewarding demographics, the greatest spending power and the most spectacular levels of population growth.

-Dublin Gazette is dedicated to publishing four newspaper titles for the Greater Dublin Area– and this mission began with the successful launch of the Lucan Gazette and Blanch Gazette (in March and May of 2004), the Clondalkin Gazette (in October of 2005), and continued in May of 2007 with the launch of the Dundrum Gazette.
+Dublin Gazette is dedicated to publishing a newspaper for the Greater Dublin Area– and this mission began with the successful launch of the Lucan Gazette and Blanch Gazette (in March and May of 2004), the Clondalkin Gazette (in October of 2005), and continued in May of 2007 with the launch of the Dundrum Gazette.

 Our Dun Laoghaire Gazette was launched in December 2007, and DGN completed its initial launch programme in March 2008 with the introduction of the Swords Gazette (rebranded to Fingal Gazette in 2016).

 DG’s launched its most recent publication in February 2014 – Dublin City Gazette.
 Enabling DGN to offer advertisers a unique combination of seven titles to advertise within in order to reach in excess of 300,000 people in the Greater Dublin Area.

 Dublin Gazette (DG) is dedicated to launching quality, weekly suburban newspapers aimed at representing, and giving a clear and strong voice, to the rapidly developing communities circling Dublin City.
 Each Dublin Gazette title: